On affine Lusztig varieties: Preliminary

 \subsection{Affine Lusztig varieties}

-The affine flag variety of $\breve G$ is defined to be $\Fl=\breve G/\CI$.
-If $\CK^{\mathrm{sp}} \supset \CI$ is the maximal special parahoric subgroup of $\breve G$ corresponding to the special vertex $v$, then we also consider the affine Grassmannian $\Gr=\breve G/\CK^{\mathrm{sp}}$.
+The affine flag variety of $\breve G$ is defined as $\Fl=\breve G/\CI$.
+If $\CK^{\mathrm{sp}} \supset \CI$ is the maximal special parahoric subgroup of $\breve G$ corresponding to the special vertex $v_0$, then we also consider the affine Grassmannian $\Gr=\breve G/\CK^{\mathrm{sp}}$.
 When $L$ is the field of Laurent series, both the affine flag variety and the affine Grassmannian have natural ind-scheme structures.
-In the mixed characteristic setting, we regard the affine flag variety and the affine Grassmannian as the perfect ind-schemes in the sense of Zhu~\cite{Zhu} and Bhatt–Scholze~\cite{BS}.
+In a mixed characteristic setting, we regard the affine flag variety and the affine Grassmannian as the perfect ind-schemes in the sense of Zhu~\cite{Zhu} and Bhatt–Scholze~\cite{BS}.

 Let $X_*(T)_{\G_0}^+$ be the set of dominant coweights.
 We have the decompositions